 There isn’t much you can do about this during the interview itself, but there is a lot you can do while preparing for it.
 When practicing coding problems, always put your focus on understanding the concepts that you are working with, not just on finding whatever solution works on the spot or on memorizing your way through a problem.
 In general, understanding the logic behind your code is one of the golden rules of good programming, and coding interviews will show you exactly why it’s so important!

-Our next article will look in detail at how to systematically approach, break down and solve a coding problem.
-Even before that, however, it is important to recognize that a creative process like coding has a fundamentally individualistic element – how you work best will always come down to you.
+It is important to recognize that a creative process like coding has a fundamentally individualistic element – how you work best will always come down to you.
 For this reason, long before you get to the interview stage, you should actively be testing out different problem-solving approaches until you find the one that suits you best.

 If the method we are going to outline does not work for you, by all means consider other options as well (here’s one, for example).
 Even better, develop your own routine.
 Just make sure that by the time the interview comes round, you have a structured, tried-and-tested approach which you can fall back on when a problem appears unreasonably complicated, or simply when the interview jitters bite.
 Once again, you will find this a useful tool well beyond the interview process.

 The first step should be the most elementary: based on the material you’ve been given, get a clear sense of where you will start from and where you need to go, or more simply, the input and output of your code.
 I would recommend drawing out the rough path between these two points, or writing down the fundamentals of the transition.